delboy711/Solar_EVSE/README.md

    variable is read.
 If the variable has msb bit set, then it is a command to set a new default Power on Voltage for the DAC to use.
 If msb bit is zero it is a new command to set a voltage on the DAC.
-   The voltage set on the DAC is passed to the Viridian EPC which uses it to vary the duty cycle of the Pilot signal given to an attached electrc car, and so regulates the current drawn while charging.<br><br>
+   The voltage set on the DAC is passed to the Viridian EPC which uses it to vary the duty cycle of the Pilot signal given to an attached electric car, and so regulates the current drawn while charging.<br><br>

 Installation notes are [here](INSTALLATION.md)